Skip to main content

 6. Reflection Graffiti Wall responses

-You'll want your workshop to have lots of game props:
+You'll want your workshop to have lots of game props available:

 Wheels of Fortune